 (c) a tender block (see Division 3).

+Note:

-Note 1: A tender block is a block that has been declared available for tender.
+1, A tender block is a block that has been declared available for tender.
 A standard block is any other block (see sections 19 and 20).

-Note 2: A retention or exploration licence holder may apply for a mining licence over the same area or part of the same area.
+2. A retention or exploration licence holder may apply for a mining licence over the same area or part of the same area.

-Note 3: Section 38A(2) requires the consent of Parliament to be obtained to the provisional grant under section 206, 225 or 231 of a mining licence over a marine nature reserve or a marine park.
+3. Section 38A(2) requires the consent of Parliament to be obtained to the provisional grant under section 206, 225 or 231 of a mining licence over a marine nature reserve or a marine park.

 193. Activities authorised by a mining licence